 Explore our clean air gifts and stocking stuffers

 Travel was discouraged as the height of the SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2) outbreak in 2020.
-As of 2023, travel restrictions have largely been lifted.
+As of 2024, travel restrictions have been lifted.

 If holiday travel is discouraged by public health officials, it is always best to take the professionals’ advice.
 But if travel isn’t discouraged, there are recommendations for helping making holiday travel less worrying.